-All it takes is one slice of berry pie or two berry hand pies, some vanilla ice cream, some milk or almond milk, and a blender.
-Before you know it, you’ll have a delicious drink that tastes like berry pie fresh out of the oven, but in a cold and refreshing way, perfect for those hot summer days.
+All it takes is one slice of berry pie or two berry hand pies, some vanilla ice cream, some milk, and a blender.
+Before you know it, you'll have a delicious drink that tastes like berry pie fresh out of the oven, but in a cold and refreshing way, perfect for those hot summer days.

 You can always choose to use a slice of berry pie if you've already got it on hand, but I've got a simple recipe for some berry hand pies here so you can make the whole thing from scratch.
 I know, I know.
 We're going to bake some beautiful berry hand pies only to destroy them in a blender?
 The only way to get that authentic berry pie taste is with berry pie.
 Trust me, all of that goodness will transform before your eyes, and blend beautifully with that ice cream.

 A few quick notes before you get started.
 This pie dough recipe is simple and can be made a day or two in advance, wrapped in plastic wrap, and kept in the fridge.
 Hand pies are easy to make and don't require any kind of pie dish, but you can always use this same pie dough recipe to make a full size pie without a top crust (or with a top crust if you double the recipe).

 As for the berries, any berries will do!
 I chose to go with raspberries, blueberries, and strawberries, but the choice is all yours, depending on what you prefer.
 I hulled and chopped the strawberries and chopped the raspberries to be able to fit more berries in each hand pie because the more, the merrier, of course.